avarga1/ML-Calculator/README.md

 you first need specify the number of data points you wish to collect within the program; via this line of code.
 ```
-num_nums = 10_000 # number of numbers to use in the training data from each operation
+num_nums = 10_000 # number of numbers to use in the training data from each operation yes i used num_nums, no i will not change it.
 ```

 You can then adjust these hyper-parameters as you see fit.